Nihlus/Crystite/Remora.Neos.Headless/docs/nitty-gritty.md

 working well - time will tell if any exceptions to the rule need to be implemented.

+For serialization (that is, saving object graphs), a similar patch must be implemented. `FrooxEngine.Worker.WorkerTypeName` naively uses `FullName`, and can be redirected to use the forwarder-aware type name generator.
+The same goes for `FrooxEngine.SaveControl.StoreTypeVersions`, which also accesses the full type name directly.

 If you're interested in the specifics, I highly recommend perusing the patches in the source code.
 There are some interesting nuances to how Neos uses the type name in its serialization logic that necessitated a little bit of